nicklansley/nick-stable-diffusion/README.md

 * Simple non-framework UI that can be adapted as desired.
 The UI looks 'early 1990s' right now but it does its job.
 * A simple API called by the JavaScript in the UI to send prompt requests, check the queue and see the library of results
 * docker compose volumes can be adjusted to save the pretrained image model, caches and output library of images on a disk outside of Docker.
+* Click on an image in the library and a new advanced page will open in a new tab with all the settings (seed, ddim_stape, mage link etc) used to create that image, so you can easily make variations by adjusting the controls.
+* The 'advanced.html' page gives you creative access to use input images, lock in the seed value, image size, DDIM Steps, Scale and Downsampling Factor.
+Bear in mind some settings can cause errors on the backend, so watch the backend server logs should your request disappear from the queue almost immediately with no results.
 * The backend is written in Python and the UI is written in JavaScript.
 * Output images are in PNG format.
-* New '/advanced.html' with access to use input images, lock in the seed value, image size, DDIM Steps, Scale and Downsampling Factor.
-Bear in mind some settings can cause errors on the backend, so watch the backend server logs should your request disappear from the queue almost immediately with no results.
 * A stupid prompt inspiration page generating random and daft prompts.
 A good idea at the time.

 ## 8 steps to Fast-start